fintradev/fintradex/README.md

 - **On-Chain Verification**: Orderbook state and matching results verified on-chain with minimal computational overhead
 - **Transparent Execution**: All orderbook operations are auditable and verifiable

-### 🌐 Boundless Network Architecture
-- **Decoupled Execution Model**: Eliminates the "global re-execution" constraint of traditional blockchains
-- **Collective Capacity Utilization**: Harnesses the total computational capacity of all network nodes
-- **Succinct Reusable Proofs**: Execution proofs that any blockchain can verify without re-execution
-- **Decentralized Compute Market**: Leverages a decentralized market for complex computations
-- **Self-Reinforcing Scaling**: Each new prover adds capacity while each application amplifies benefits

 ### 📊 Advanced Orderbook Analytics
 - **Real-Time Orderbook Analysis**: Instant analysis of orderbook depth and liquidity
 - **Market Microstructure**: Sophisticated algorithms for order flow analysis